 Dear MOCA Friends,

-This is a frightening escalation of the racial violence targeting Asian American Pacific Islanders (AAPIs) across the country since the pandemic began.
-Attacks have occurred on the streets in broad daylight, just outside victims’ homes, and at their jobs—terrifying incidents that recall previous eras of anti-Asian bigotry.
+There has been a frightening escalation of racial violence targeting Asian American Pacific Islanders (AAPIs) across the U.S. Even before the onset of the pandemic in March 2020, attacks have occurred on the streets in broad daylight, just outside victims’ homes, and at their jobs—terrifying incidents that recall previous eras of anti-Asian bigotry.
 (Please watch and share the PSA video below created by MOCA charting the historical roots of anti-Asian racism in America from 1882 to now).

 At this heartbreaking moment in our country’s history, MOCA as a social history museum remains committed to documenting immigrant stories, raising awareness about the long history of anti-Asian racism, and offering spaces for discussion and reflection.